llb1026/spring_cloud_netflix_practice/README.md

 6. Open the browser and go to http://localhost:8762/ribbonclient/frontend to check how Zuul routes request

 7. Open the browser and go to http://localhost:8888/swagger-ui.html to check the swagger dashboard for ribbon-client

+8. Open the browser and go to http://localhost:9411/zipkin/ to check the Zipkin server dashboard